mdeclerk/SoccerPong/README.md

 # SoccerPONG

-A Pong clone to explore the development process of a Full-stack Web App using ASP.NET Blazor WebAssembly.
+A Pong clone to explore the development process of a real-time interactive Web App using ASP.NET Blazor WebAssembly.

 ![SoccerPong](SoccerPong.gif)